Hacktoberfest/hacktoberfest-2020/README.md

 - Ensure your os is the latest MacOS

-- Have brew installed (Run the following command in a mac os terminal to install)
+- Have brew installed (Run the following command in a mac os terminal to install):

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"